kyechou/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ### Start the Worker Services

+**Note**:
+Before starting kubelet, remember to disable swapping first (`sudo swapoff -a`), and also comment out the swap partition in `/etc/fstab` to disable swapping after reboot.

 On worker-1:

-> Before starting kubelet, remember to disable swap first (`sudo swapoff -a`).

 ```
 sudo systemctl daemon-reload